-This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of Stellus Capital Investment Corporation (the "Company," "we," "us" or "our"), a Maryland corporation, for use at the Company's 2018 Annual Meeting of Stockholders (the "Annual Meeting") to be held June 27, 2019, at 9:00 a.m.
-Central Time at 4400 Post Oak Parkway, Suite 2200, Houston, Texas 77027 and at any postponements or adjournments thereof.
-This proxy statement, the accompanying proxy card and the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2018 (the "Annual Report") are first being sent to stockholders on or about April 19, 2019.
+This proxy statement is furnished in connection with the solicitation of proxies by the Board of Directors (the "Board") of Stellus Capital Investment Corporation (the "Company," "we," "us" or "our"), a Maryland corporation, for use at the Company's 2021 Annual Meeting of Stockholders (the "Annual Meeting") to be held June 24, 2021, at 9:00 a.m.
+Central Time.
+Due to the continuing public health impact of the COVID-19 pandemic, and to support the health and well-being of our stockholders, service providers, personnel and other stakeholders, the Annual Meeting will be held solely on the internet by virtual means.
+This proxy statement, the accompanying proxy card and the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2020 (the "Annual Report") are first being sent to stockholders on or about April [], 2021.